KallouchYassin/Electronics_Webshop/README.md

 # Electronics_Webshop

-create electronics table in phpmyadmin
+create electronics table in database(xampp)

+If needed change credntials in .env file